MikeTaylor/scottkit/data/tutorial/tutorial.md

 item vampire "Vampire"

+occur when here vampire and carried cross
+	print "Vampire cowers away from the cross!"

+occur when here vampire and !carried cross
+	print "Vampire looks hungrily at me."

 occur 25% when here vampire and !carried cross
 	print "Vampire bites me!
 I'm dead!"
 	game_over
 	comment "vampire can attack unless cross is carried"

-occur when here vampire and !carried cross
-	print "Vampire looks hungrily at me."

-occur when here vampire and carried cross
-	print "Vampire cowers away from the cross!"

-action get key when present vampire and !carried cross
+action get key when here vampire and !carried cross
 	print "I'm not going anywhere near that vampire!"

 verbgroup take get